ciesin/.github/profile/README.md

-The Center for Integrate Earth Science Information (CIESIN) is a center within the Columbia Climate School at Columbia University.
+The Center for Integrated Earth Science Information (CIESIN) is a center within the Columbia Climate School at Columbia University.
 CIESIN conducts cutting-edge geospatially enabled research and develops interdisciplinary data and systems to advance understanding of human-environment interactions and support public policy and private decision making.

 <table>
   <tr>